evilnose/vscode-antimony/README.md

 * Autocompletion based on cursor position (context)

 ## TODOs
+* Refactor stibium and the server.
+Move AntFile to stibium.
+Reorganize requirements
 * Tests!
-Need to have em
+Need to have em.
+Especially need to test error recovery, before I forget
 * Multithreading for pygls (especially for querying)
 * Figure out the licenses
 * Handle cases where Python is not found